cathysnider/cathysnider.github.io/markdown.md

 # All About Markdown

-First off, in Markdown, whitespace matters, specifically spaces.
+First off: in Markdown, whitespace matters, specifically spaces.
 If something isn't rendering properly, check the spaces.

 Github uses a flavored markdown.
 [Here's the spec](https://github.github.com/gfm/). <br />
 [CheatSheet and Tutorial by CommonMark](https://commonmark.org/help/)